Silver-Najafi/Silver-Najafi/README.md

 # 👋 Hi , I'm Noghre Najafi😊

 I'm learning how to work with **biomedical data** using **R**.
-So far, I’ve worked on a few **clinical datasets** as part of my undergraduate projects, and I’m preparing to start analyzing **RNA-seq data** soon.
+So far, I’ve worked on a few **clinical datasets** as part of my undergraduate projects.

 ---

 ### 🧠 Interests:
 - Biostatistics & Health Data
 - R programming
-- RNA-seq & Microbiome analysis
+- Machine Learning | ML
+- Python
 ---

 ### 🛠 Tools I'm learning: